jakobhaervig/dansis/_seminar/2020-Meteorolog- &-Climate-Science.md

 ### Large Scale Flow
 Large scale flows has a huge impact on our everyday lifes, politics, and businesses.
 DANSIS invites you to a seminar on Large Scale Flow with a broad focus from Climate Science and Meteorology to Wind farms and cities, and how to measure and simulate these complex flows.

-The seminar will be held at DTU in Kgs.
-Lyngby.

 ## Programme